 Selling A Short Film

-If you are thinking long term, building your audience is the most important objective.
-(And for this reason, the most challenging.)
 One strategy for building an audience would be to continually create good short films – Then allow people to view them for free.
+Then build subscribers.

-Study some of the popular YouTubers and find out how to incorporate successful aspects of their model.
+For case studies, check out some of the popular YouTubers and find out how to incorporate successful aspects of their model.
 How often do they create content?
-What are they doing to migrate subscribers onto their own mailing list?
 How did they get started?

 One interesting documentary related to YouTubers is Please Subscribe by filmmaker Dan Dobi.
 In the movie, Dobi profiles several popular YouTubers who candidly share their success stories.
 Many of these YouTubers have built million dollar businesses from their apartments.
 Here is the trailer: